 - Provide technical assistance to nonprofits and foundations on federal tax and federal election law as well as California state law and relevant local law that impacts advocacy organizations.

-- Plan, conduct and travel (when safe) to trainings/workshops on laws impacting advocacy organizations as well as on capacity assessment for advocacy and community organizing.
+- Plan, conduct, and travel (when safe) to trainings/workshops on laws impacting advocacy organizations as well as on capacity assessment for advocacy and community organizing.

 - Write relevant technical assistance guides, blog posts, factsheets, articles, op-eds, regulatory comments, and occasional amicus briefs.

 - Participate in policy advocacy impacting the rights of nonprofits to engage in advocacy and other subjects as relevant opportunities arise.
+Ideally, senior counsel will lead these efforts.

 - Represent the organization at conferences of nonprofits and foundations.